Chapter 3: Entering the Darkness

 was so stunned by his lack of emotion and calm demeanor, as he described

-just stood there looked at his arm in silence.
-His description of what
+looking at his arm in silence.
+His description of what happened was

-happened was absolutely logical, but it was the calmness in his voice
+absolutely logical, but it was his lack of emotion which troubled me.

 Until very recently, one day in my life had been pretty much like